Are you tired of wasting time and money on the latest method for how to grow your hair fast only to get disappointed?

 You can use your fingers, with a little bit of oil on them for dry scalps, or a wire scalp massager.

 If you really want to up the intensity, try the Inversion Method.
 You massage your scalp the same way for the same amount of time except turn your head upside down while you do it.
-You can sit with your legs apart and bend your head over between your knees until it’s upside down.
+Sit with your legs apart and bend your head over between your knees until it’s upside down.
 If you get dizzy stop right away.

 Consult your doctor prior to doing this if you have any health conditions.